ExponentialEntertainment/kopper-serverless/README.md

 # kopper-serverless

-A small framework for building serverless apis on AWS lambda.
+A small framework for building serverless apis on AWS lambda in node.